 Likeable leaders are unfailingly generous with whom they know, what they know, and the resources they have access to.
 They want you to do well more than anything else because they understand that this is their job as a leader and because they’re confident enough to never worry that your success might make them look bad.

 In fact, they believe that your success is their success.

 7. They demonstrate integrity

-Likable leaders inspire trust and admiration through their actions, not just their words.
-Many leaders say that integrity is important to them, but likable leaders walk their talk by demonstrating integrity every day.
+Likeable leaders inspire trust and admiration through their actions, not just their words.
+Many leaders say that integrity is important to them, but likeable leaders walk their talk by demonstrating integrity every day.

 Even a leader who oozes charm won’t be likable if that charm isn’t backed by a solid foundation of integrity.